 A strong college counseling program is a hallmark of the ASP.
 Throughout the program, counselors are available for individual sessions to discuss choosing a college, navigating the application process, and any other questions about the college process.

-On College Day students meet with more than 60 college representatives during the morning and spend a half-hour session with three of their top-choice schools in the afternoon.
+On College Day students meet with college representatives during the morning and spend a half-hour session with three of their top-choice schools in the afternoon.

 A written commentary on each student’s growth and achievement is compiled by the master teacher in the major course, the master teacher in Writing Workshop, and a residential supervisor, and then reviewed by the Director.
 These remarks, along with any distinctions earned, will be sent to students in the fall.
 The evaluations may be sent to colleges at the student’s request.
 It should be emphasized that the focus of the program is not on grading students, but on challenging them, broadening their horizons in the college selection process, and preparing them for the college experience.

 To help students prepare for the college application process, the ASP incorporates a college counseling program into the summer schedule.
 The program is run by two counselors and includes one-on-one meetings with students, weekly college counseling workshops, and a college fair that draws representatives from over fifty of the best colleges and universities in the country.

 Recognizing the personal nature of the process, counseling is individualized and the counselors encourage students to sign up for a meeting regardless of where they are in the college search.
 Some students need help thinking about college majors, while others want to discuss their chances of getting into a specific school.
 The counselors strive to emphasize the importance of finding schools that are a good fit for students, both academically and socially, and to offer suggestions for staying organized during the college search and application processes.